Recognizing and Changing Negative Thinking

 Ask Yourself Questions

-Asking yourself questions is also a helpful technique.
+Asking yourself questions is also a helpful strategy.
 While noticing your negative thoughts, pause and ask yourself:

 Is this a true thought?

-What is the evidence I have for this belief?
+What evidence do I have for this belief?

-The questioning technique and saying "stop" in your mind to negative thoughts support challenging these thoughts and help to realize that these negative thoughts are not based on facts and can be replaced with more positive ones.
+The questioning approach and saying "stop" in your mind to negative thoughts help you challenge these thoughts and realize that they are not based on facts and can be replaced with more positive ones.

-Replacing the negative thoughts into positive ones e.g., changing "I can't" to "I can" and "I will do".
-This technique can be helpful for developing a positive mindset, making it easy to think positively, and when replacing negative thoughts with positive ones.
+Replacing the negative thoughts with positive thoughts, for example, changing "I can't" to "I can" and "I will do".
+This strategy can help develop a positive mindset, making it easy to think positively, and when replacing negative thoughts with positive ones.

 Focus on Solutions

-Focusing on solutions when facing challenging situations, concentrating on possible steps to improve the situation.
-Focusing on solutions can help in empowering the taking steps to improve the situation rather than feeling incapable.
-This approach increases the confidence to challenge the difficulties more effectively.
+Focusing on solutions when facing challenging situations, concentrating on possible steps to improve the situation, can help challenge negative thoughts.
+Focusing on solutions can help in taking the steps to improve the situation rather than feeling incapable.
+This approach increases the ability to challenge the difficulties more effectively.

 Practice Deep Breathing and Mindfulness